 Transcranial Magnetic Stimulation FAQs

 TMS stands for transcranial magnetic stimulation.
 It is used to treat depression by stimulating the brain non-invasively using electromagnetic fields, similar to those produced by an MRI machine.
 During TMS Therapy, a magnetic field is administered in very short pulses to the part of the brain that research has demonstrated to be associated with depression.
-The typical initial course of treatment is about 37 minutes daily over 4-6 weeks.
+The typical initial course of treatment is 18 minutes daily over 4-6 weeks.

 The NeuroStar TMS Therapy system uses short pulses of magnetic fields to stimulate the area of the brain that is thought to function abnormally in patients with depression.
 The magnetic field produces an electric current in the brain that stimulates the brain cells (neurons).
 This results in changes that are thought to be beneficial in the treatment of depression.